Thursday, 17 November 2022

 Durgai - a closer look

-Rajarajan is worshiping Choleswara
+Rajaraja worshiping Arinjaya Choleswara

 Sri Shiva as Pichadanar at Tharukavanam

-I extend my sincere thanks to Mrs Padmapriya Baskaran, Mr Venkatesh Ramakrishnan, Mr Vaidyanathan Ramamurthy and other organizers of Photo walkers for organizing a wonderful one day trip.
+I extend my sincere thanks to Mrs Padmapriya Baskaran, Mr Venkatesh Ramakrishnan, Mr Vaidyanathan Ramamurthy, and other organizers of Photo Walkers for organizing a wonderful one-day trip.

 LOCATION OF THE PALLIPADAI TEMPLE : CLICK HERE